 Since it is a hard task for humans, the interface consists of two phases-- Training and Testing.
 In both the phases, we show the subjects an image and 2 bird category options denoted Alpha and Bravo, and ask them to assign the shown bird images to one of these categories.
 During the Training phase, each of the category option is accompanied by an example image for subjects to compare against the presented image.
 Our training interface is shown in \figref{fig:training}.

 If they choose an incorrect category, we show them some feedback.
-The feedback shows the discriminative attention maps generated by our approach using an image of the distractor class (Alpha if Bravo, Bravo if Alpha) closest to the query image in keypoint space as the distractor image.
+The feedback shows the discriminative attention maps generated by our approach using an image of the distractor class (Alpha if the correct class is Bravo and vice-versa) closest to the query image in keypoint space as the distractor image.
 The feedback in our interface is shown in \figref{fig:feedback}.

 After the training phase, we test the human subjects.
 During the testing phase, they are shown an image and the bird category options, but without the example images.
 As in training, they have to select the option they think best fits the query test image.
 No feedback is given during testing.
 Our test interface is shown in \figref{fig:testing}.